 Mr. Bruneteau founded the PTOLEMUS Consulting Group on the conviction that pervasive location and connectivity would revolutionize the business of mobility.

 He has 17 years of experience in 12 countries with companies such as TomTom, SFR Vodafone, Arthur D. Little and BNP Paribas.

-Mr. Bruneteau, who led the writing of this report, has performed several insurance telematics assignments, notably the due diligence of Octo Telematics.
+Mr. Bruneteau has performed several insurance telematics assignments, notably the due diligence of Octo Telematics.
 He also chaired the latest Insurance Telematics conference in London and Fleet & Asset Management Conference in Amsterdam.